Rade58/insta_pwa_cloneW/README.md

 ## manifest.json

-[webpack-pwa-manifest](https://github.com/arthurbergmz/webpack-pwa-manifest) (I'LL USE THIS ONE, BECAUSE I NEED TO PROVIDE JUST LARGEST ICON, AND TOGETHER WITH MANIFEST FILE, ALL ICONS IN ALL SIZES ARE GOING TO BE PROVIDED)
+[webpack-pwa-manifest](https://github.com/arthurbergmz/webpack-pwa-manifest) PLUGIN (I'LL USE THIS ONE, BECAUSE I NEED TO PROVIDE JUST LARGEST ICON, AND TOGETHER WITH MANIFEST FILE, ALL ICONS IN ALL SIZES ARE GOING TO BE PROVIDED)

 THIS PLUGIN INSERTS `<meta>`S AND `<link>`S IN `<head></head>` TAG (I LEFT OLD META TAGS (FROM OTHER PROJECT), I INSETED BY HAND IN TEMPLATE (COMMENTED THEM OUT TO JUST CHECK IF EVERY meta OR link))